BatGap Logo

 Tom: You got it.
 That’s the one.

-Rick: TomDas.com.
-Easy to remember.
-Das spelled with one S. And I’ll be linking to that from batgap.com, etc. Alrighty.
+All righty.
 Well, this has been great, Tom.
 I really appreciated talking to you.
 Let me just make a couple of general wrap-up points.
-Those who are familiar with this show probably know all this stuff, but basically just go to batgap.com and explore the menus and you’ll find all kinds of things, like being able to sign up to be notified by email each time a new one is posted, or subscribing to the audio podcast of the show.
-You know, what else?
-I don’t know.
-All the past men interviews are categorized four or five different ways.
-And there’s the upcoming interviews menu.
-You can see who’s scheduled and so on.
-So just explore.
-There’s even a thing where you can download a ringtone for your phone of the BatGap theme song, if you want to.
-So thanks for listening or watching.
-And thank you, Tom.
-I really enjoyed this conversation.
-It’s very enlivening for me and hopefully also for the viewers.
+Those who are familiar with this show probably know all this stuff, but basically, just go to batgap.com and explore the menus.
+You’ll find all kinds of things, like being able to sign up to be notified by email each time a new one is posted, or subscribing to the audio podcast of the show.

-Tom: Thanks so much Rick.
-Thanks everyone.
+Tom: Thanks so much, Rick.
+Thanks, everyone.

 Rick: Yeah.
 Talk to you later.